How to Complete Your First Ironman 140.6

 The second transition can feel very strange.
 Your legs have been pedaling for 5-7 hours and must now run.
 Take extra time if needed to stretch, use the bathroom, and mentally prepare for the marathon ahead.

-Change into fresh socks and shoes if that’s part of your plan.
+Change into fresh socks and shoes if that is part of your plan.
 Apply any additional anti-chafe products.
 Some athletes change into entirely fresh running clothes for the psychological boost.

 The Run

-Start the run slowly—slower than feels appropriate.
+Start the run slowly – slower than feels appropriate.
 The first few miles should feel almost too easy.
-If you’re running faster than planned, you’re going too fast.
+If you are running faster than planned, you are going too fast.
 The marathon will catch up to you.

 Walk the aid stations.
-This is not a sign of weakness—it’s smart racing.
+This is not a sign of weakness – it is smart racing.
 Walking through aid stations lets you take in nutrition properly and gives your running muscles brief recovery periods.
 Many experienced Ironman athletes use a run-walk strategy from the beginning.

 As the miles pass, stay present.
-Don’t think about how far you have to go.
+Do not think about how far you have to go.
 Focus on reaching the next aid station, the next mile marker, the next landmark.
 Break the marathon into smaller, manageable segments.

 Mental Preparation

 Develop mantras and mental strategies during training.
 Practice positive self-talk during hard workouts.
-Visualize yourself completing the race, including the difficult moments and how you’ll push through them.
+Visualize yourself completing the race, including the difficult moments and how you will push through them.

-Remember why you’re doing this.
-Your reasons—whether proving something to yourself, honoring someone, or simply achieving a lifelong goal—will carry you through the darkest miles.
+Remember why you are doing this.
+Your reasons will carry you through the darkest miles.

 Race Week and Taper